gitdog01/go-prettier-format/README.md

 ## Publishing to NPM

-To publish a new version to NPM:
+This package is configured to build automatically before publishing.

-1. Build the latest WASM binary: `npm run build:wasm`.
+1. Update the version number in `package.json` using `npm version <patch|minor|major>`.
-2. Update the version number in `package.json`.
+2. Run `npm publish`.

-3. Run `npm publish`.
+The `prepublishOnly` script will handle building the Wasm and JavaScript bundles before the package is uploaded to the registry.

 ## How it Works